mdagois/gca/README.md

 Here are a few example of using ***gfxconv***.

 ```
-# converting a tileset (this generated tileset.chr)
+# Converting a tileset
+# The output file is tileset.chr.
 gfxconv tileset.png

-# converting a tileset and a tilemap (output files are tileset.chr and tilemap.tlm)
+# Converting a tileset and a tilemap.
+# The output files are tileset.chr and tilemap.tlm.
 gfxconv tileset.png tilemap.png

-# converting a tileset and two tilemaps (output files are tileset.chr, tilemap_0.tlm and tilemap_1.tlm)
+# Converting a tileset and two tilemaps.
+# The output files are tileset.chr, tilemap_0.tlm and tilemap_1.tlm.
 gfxconv tileset.png tilemap_0.png tilemap_1.png
 ```